SKamara84/Climate_info/README.md

-# Climate_info
+# Weather_info
-This repro contain climate data of Sierra Leone
+This repro contains climate data of Sierra Leone